jcsmorais/open-exchange-rates-lib/README.md

 Installation
 ------------
-In order to start using the library you need to unpack it to a folder labeled `OpenExchangeRates` inside your project and include it's autoloader wherever you need it:
+In order to start using the library you need to unpack it to a folder labeled `OpenExchangeRates` inside your project, add it to [include_path](http://www.php.net/set_include_path) and include it's autoloader wherever you need it:

 `require_once 'OpenExchangeRates/Autoload.php';`

 Documentation
 -------------
 At the moment there's not much documentation besides the one who's delivered with the code.
-Eitherway, you can check a few usage examples [here](https://github.com/jcsmorais/openexchangerates/wiki/Usage).
+Eitherway, you can check a few usage examples [here](https://github.com/jcsmorais/open-exchange-rates-lib/wiki/Usage).

 Contributing